LayerManager/layman/doc/rest.md

 Processing chain consists of few steps:
 - validate JSON file against [map-composition schema](https://github.com/hslayers/hslayers-ng/wiki/Composition-schema)
-- save file to user directory
+- save file to workspace directory
 - if needed, update some JSON attributes (`name`, `title`, or `abstract`)
 - generate thumbnail image
-- publish metadata record to Micka
+- publish metadata record to Micka (it's public if and only if read access is set to EVERYONE)
+- save basic information (name, title, access_rights) into PostgreSQL

-If user directory does not exist yet, it is created on demand.
+If workspace directory does not exist yet, it is created on demand.

 #### Request
 Content-Type: `multipart/form-data`